-Paradromics is developing a fully implantable brain-computer interface for patients with conditions including ALS and locked-in syndrome, requiring FDA clearance, payer reimbursement coverage, and clinical adoption to reach the market.
-The company operated in a space dominated by Neuralink's consumer-facing media presence, where clinicians and biotech investors demanded clinical evidence rather than technology hype, and where AI search engines were listing competitors ahead of Paradromics for key queries.
-The company's web presence and social channels underrepresented its clinical positioning, and its brand had not been clearly differentiated from the consumer BCI category.
+Paradromics is developing a fully implantable brain-computer interface for patients with ALS and locked-in syndrome, requiring FDA clearance, payer reimbursement coverage, and clinical adoption to reach the market.
+The company competed in a category defined by Neuralink's consumer-facing media presence, where clinicians and biotech investors required clinical evidence to take a company seriously.
+AI search engines were surfacing competitors ahead of Paradromics for key queries, and the company had not yet established a clear position separate from the consumer BCI category.

 Intermark Group is a full-service advertising and marketing agency with healthcare and financial services clients, competing in a market where demonstrated expertise in behaviorally grounded marketing directly influences client acquisition.
-The agency had no structured editorial calendar, minimal organic search traction, and no YouTube presence when David joined.
+The agency had no structured editorial calendar, minimal organic search traction, and no YouTube presence at the start of the engagement.
 The goal was to build a repeatable content program that would generate consistent inbound demand and reinforce the agency's positioning as a science-backed marketing partner.

 Moffitt Cancer Center is a freestanding NCI-designated Comprehensive Cancer Center in Tampa, Florida, operating without the built-in primary care referral networks that most academic medical systems depend on.
 Despite posting survival rates up to four times the national average for certain cancers, Moffitt was treating approximately 5% of Florida's cancer patients, with affluent patients defaulting to legacy institutions in New York and Boston and nearly 30% arriving with an incorrect diagnosis or staging.
 A new CEO brought a mandate for bolder brand positioning across symptomatic patients, prevention audiences, researchers, and major donors.